 Summary

-Discord: powerful community, hard to monetize
+Discord: a powerful community space, but hard to monetize

 However, monetization mainly relies on:

-- Paid memberships (roles, private access)
+- Paid subscriptions (roles, private access)

 - Donations